nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 The flow follows a request-response model.
 The client makes a request (POST) to the Lock-Evidence Agreement endpoint at the server.

-Gateways as servers MUST support the use of the HTTP GET and POST methods defined in RFC 2616 [RFC2616] these endpoints.
+Gateways MUST support the use of the HTTP GET and POST methods defined in RFC 2616 [RFC2616] for the endpoint.

 Clients MAY use the HTTP GET or POST methods to send messages in this phase to the server.
 If using the HTTP GET method, the request parameters maybe serialized using URI Query String Serialization.